Basilica of the National Shrine of the Immaculate Conception

 Catholic church in Washington, D.C.

 The Basilica of the National Shrine of the Immaculate Conception is a Catholic minor basilica and national shrine in Washington D.C.
-It is the largest Catholic church building in North America and is also the tallest habitable building in Washington, D.C.
+It is the largest Catholic church building in North America and the tallest habitable building in Washington, D.C.
 (Note: The Washington Monument is a taller structure, (though it stands at a lower elevation) but is not a habitable building.)
-Its construction of Byzantine and Romanesque Revival architecture began on September 23, 1920.
+Its construction, in the Neo-Byzantine and Romanesque Revival styles, began in 1920.

-The basilica is dedicated to the Blessed Virgin Mary as the Immaculate Conception, designated as the principal Patroness accorded by Pope Pius IX on February 7, 1847.
-Pope Pius XI donated a mosaic rendition of the image in 1923.
-It serves as the patronal church of the Catholic Church in the United States.

-Pope John Paul II raised the National Shrine to the status of Minor Basilica via his Pontifical decree Clarum Constat Templum on October 12, 1990.
+The church is dedicated to the Immaculate Conception, the United States' principal patroness.
+It serves as the patronal church of the Catholic Church in the United States, and Pope John Paul II raised it to the status of minor basilica via the pontifical decree Clarum Constat Templum in 1990.
 (Note: Ioannem Paulum Secundum, Papam.
 Prænotanda Numerorum # 270–632.
 Signed and notarized by Secretary State of the Vatican, Cardinal Agostino Casaroli.
 Vatican Secret Archives.)
-At the shrine, Pope Benedict XVI bestowed a Golden Rose on April 26, 2008, and Pope Francis canonized Junípero Serra on September 23, 2015.
+At the shrine, Pope Benedict XVI bestowed a Golden Rose in 2008, and Pope Francis canonized Junípero Serra there in 2015.